novouss/dotfiles/README.md

 - `kitty` - a GPU-powered linux terminal
 - `hyprland` - serves as the desktop environment
 - `hyprpaper` - a `hyprland` wallpaper utility
-- `waybar` - a customizable bar for wayland
+- `ignis` - a customizable bar with widgets
 - `neovim` - serves as the terminal text editor
 - `git` - version control and repository management
 - `dunst` - a notification manager